lukesummers-20/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+The test branch got updated with the code from the top_N branch
 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```
+quiz.md got changed to answers.md along with the other differences in test.
 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```